 As part of our Success Model, we know that the true path to overall family healing is to support the child, the birth family, and the caregivers involved.
 And supporting, mentoring, and relationship-building among caregivers is a crucial part of that model.
 In order for the child or children to thrive, we first have to help build a healthy foundation with the caregivers by knowing that they are knowledgeable and equipped with all the necessary resources and support.

 Available programs, resources, and support options are listed below…

 Resource Closet – This valuable community resource, sponsored by the Cleveland Family, has served our foster and adoptive parents and caregivers since 2009.
-We are, however, making some important changes to better serve this group.
+We have, however, made some important changes to better serve our community.
 As of February 1, 2018, we no longer accept USED clothing items.
-To help ensure we have the best items available for children in foster care, we only accept NEW CLOTHES from churches, individuals, companies, and organizations.
-In addition to new clothing items, we also accept the items listed below so that we can provide the top resources that caregivers truly need during their transition.
+This change is to help ensure we have the best items available for children in foster care.
+A FULL LIST OF ITEMS THAT WE ACCEPT AS DONATIONS IS BELOW.
+Donations may be dropped off during business hours (via the front door) to either location in Forsyth or Hall.

 Parents’ Night Out – This recurring event is offered to caregivers to give them an evening break.
-These are held on Saturdays between 4:30pm – 7:30pm and led by Robert Coggins and several of our other long-term volunteers.
+These are held on Saturdays between 4:30pm – 7:30pm and led by several of our other long-term volunteers.
 All lead volunteers and chaperones have undergone a background check.

 If you are interested in being a volunteer, please email email@example.com.

 P.L.A.Y.
 Scholarships – We continue to offer scholarships to foster and adoptive children for sports activities, extracurricular programs, and special needs items and activities.

 Many of you have utilized this program in the past and we encourage you to continue sending in your requests!
 Submit your scholarship requests by emailing firstname.lastname@example.org.
 We will email you a scholarship form and reimburse you for any approved expenses within 30 days.